 Chain Ferry - August 2017

 Note: The new Chain Ferry is undergoing commissioning works and clearance depths may be subject to change.
-New and accurate information will be available soon.
-Please see LNTM 15(T) of 2017 for the latest clearance depths.
+Please see LNTM 24(T) of 2017 for the latest clearance depths and please see the latest survey diagrams for High Water survey, Mid-tide survey and Low Water survey for further clarification.

 The Chain Ferry operates between the east and west banks of the River Medina hauling on two chains, each of approximately 165m, which span across the estuary and are permanently attached to both river banks.
 The Chain Ferry displays a flashing yellow light on the forward end of the Chain Ferry to indicate to mariners its intention to commence a crossing and the light remains illuminated until it reaches the opposite bank.